13 Reasons Why Your Dog Shakes (And What You Can Do About It)

 13. general pain

-Any form of pain can trigger a tremor in your pet.
-This is especially the case with abdominal pain.
-If your pet suffers from diarrhea, vomiting, fever, weakness or apathy in addition to tremors, a timely visit to the veterinarian is necessary.
+Any form of pain can cause your pet to tremble.
+This is particularly the case with abdominal pain.
+If your pet also suffers from diarrhea, vomiting, fever, weakness or apathy in addition to tremors, a visit to the vet is necessary as soon as possible.

-It is also important here, Distinguish tremors from convulsions:
+It is also important to distinguish between tremors and cramps:

-During a Cramp your dog is absent and no longer has control over his body.
+During a seizure, your dog is absent and no longer in control of his body.
 Convulsions can last up to several minutes.
-During the Trembling However, your fur bearer is still responsive and tries to look his owner in the eye.
+During the convulsion, however, your furry friend is still responsive and tries to look his owner in the eye.

 Frequently Asked Questions